abtzpro/Jarvis2/README.md

 response = jarvis.ask_jarvis(question)
 ```

+The JarvisAI class is essentially a “box” that contains all the features and functionalities provided by the script.
+These include abilities like making predictions, fetching web content, asking questions to the AI, controlling IoT devices, and more.
+To use any of these functions, you first need to create an instance of the JarvisAI class.

+Creating an instance of a class is a common practice in object-oriented programming.
+You can think of it as creating a personal copy of the “box” that you can play with.
+Here is how you do that:

+jarvis = JarvisAI(model, agent, driver, chatbot)

+Now, jarvis is an instance (or object) of the JarvisAI class. model, agent, driver, and chatbot are the building blocks of JarvisAI that you’re passing to it.
+They were all set up in the earlier parts of the script.
+You don’t need to worry about their inner workings for now.

+Once you have your jarvis instance, you can use it to call various methods.
+Think of these methods as individual tools inside the “box”.
+For example, if you want JarvisAI to make a prediction based on some data, you can use the predict method:

+data = [...]  # your data here
+prediction = jarvis.predict(data)

+Similarly, you can use other methods for different tasks.
+For example, if you want JarvisAI to fetch content from a web page, you can use the fetch_web_content method:

+url = "http://example.com"  # replace with the URL you want to fetch content from
+content = jarvis.fetch_web_content(url)

+This is the basic idea of how you interact with JarvisAI.
+If you’re new to programming, some of these concepts might feel a bit complicated, but as you gain more experience, they will become second nature.

 ## Contributing

 We welcome all contributions.
 You can submit any ideas as pull requests or as GitHub issues.
 If you'd like to improve code submit a pull request outlining the request.